I Tried the New and Improved Currentbody LED Mask for 5 Months—Here Are the Changes I Noticed

 The Verdict: Is The New Mask Worth It?
 My Honest Thoughts

 I've noticed my skin is less inflamed, it looks clearer and my breakouts have reduced significantly since using it.
-Having recently paused using it, I've noticed my skin doesn't have quite the same amount of glow and bounce.
+Having recently paused using it quite so often, I've noticed my skin doesn't have quite the same amount of glow and bounce.
 While I can't say I've seen a huge improvement in my skin texture, I'm intrigued to see how it might improve with a few more months of use.
+The key is consistency.
+If you use it regularly, you'll see results.

 The Veritrace card included in the box ensures that it provides the correct amount of red, near-infrared and deep near-infrared to get the best results, and isn't something that many other LED masks on the market can prove.